Maggie Dixon: Death

 After her team lost their first round game, Dixon attended the men's Final Four in Indianapolis, then flew to the women's Final Four in Boston.
 She attended a Nike party in Boston on Monday, April 3 with a number of other coaches, including Geno Auriemma, and WBCA president Doug Bruno.
 The following day, Dixon returned to West Point, where she watched the women's final game with her brother.
 The following day, she collapsed and was rushed to the base hospital.
 She was next airlifted to Westchester Medical Center in nearby Valhalla, New York.

 Doug Bruno changed his flight plans to fly to New York to see his former assistant.
-She was still alive when Bruno arrived, but she died the following day from what her brother described as an "arrhythmic episode to her heart."
-Dixon died a little over a month shy of her 29th birthday.
+She was still alive when Bruno arrived, but she died the following day from what her brother described as an "arrhythmic episode to her heart.
+She was 28 years old."
 An autopsy revealed that Dixon had an enlarged heart and had a problem with a heart valve.